The main WCB-Alberta website and its online applications use

 Set the rateWhen setting the rate for personal coverage holders, enter a typical work schedule of 40 hours per week and a “7 on 0 off” work cycle. using the worker’s hours and coverage amount.

-If a provisional rate was set, send a task to the payment rate setting team desk to confirm the worker’s earnings.
+If a provisional rate was set, a task will automatically be sent to the payment rate setting team desk to confirm the worker’s earnings.

-Payment Unit: Send the worker a Req Self Emp Earn - w Tax Info letter (CL037F) to confirm earnings information and to communicate the temporary provisional rate.
+The Payment Unit will send the worker a Req Self Emp Earn - w Tax Info letter (CL037F) to confirm earnings information and to communicate the temporary provisional rate.

 Owner-operator